Wants to Meet Up

 HOW I PARTICIPATE IN COUCHSURFING

-I have hosted some surfers in SF and Boston and have been hosted in turn by wonderful people in Portland, Munich, Madrid and Montreal!
+I have hosted some surfers in SF and Boston and have been hosted in turn by wonderful people in Portland, Munich, Madrid, Montreal, Philadelphia and D.C.!

 The best CS experiences are with surfers that are interested in hanging out, will break bread together and who I can show around the city.
 It's also good for me to practice my Spanish, French and Italian, so if you speak any of those then we can probably learn a lot from each other!

-Things that I don't like: littering, dubbed movies, badly prepared food, cigarettes indoors, cockroaches, shady people, showers that you have to clean after you use them, and I hate licking envelopes!!!
+Things that I don't like: littering, dubbed movies, cigarettes indoors, cockroaches, shady people, showers that you have to squeegee after you use them, and I hate licking envelopes!!!

 Music, Movies, and Books

 Music: Quite eclectic.
 Lots of 60s and 70s, some electronica, bluegrass, Johnny Cash, some hip-hop and rap, guilty pleasure pop, rock...
-I can enjoy basically any genre minus smooth jazz and poppy, twangy country (except when ridiculously twangy)
+I can enjoy basically any genre minus smooth jazz and poppy, twangy country (except when ridiculously twangy).
+I sing harmony in a country band and still know little about country music!

 One Amazing Thing I’ve Done

 Not just one thing stands out in my mind, but I've seen many amazing things.
-I've mounted the Great Wall as well as Meso-American pyramids, I've taken a spectacular elephant ride in Thailand, jumped off of a bridge (with a rope!), love swimming naked, eaten animals that you can't sell for food in the US, picked lemons on the Amalfi coast.
+I've mounted the Great Wall as well as Meso-American pyramids, I've taken a spectacular elephant ride in Thailand, jumped off of a bridge (with a rope!), love swimming naked, eaten animals that you can't sell for food in the US, have picked lemons on the hillside groves of the Amalfi coast.
 I've ridden on the back on a garbage truck in Mexico with a caguama in hand at 3 in the morning.
-You can see something amazing almost any time if you're in the right mindset.
+But you can see something amazing almost any time if you're in the right mindset.

 Teach, Learn, Share

 The conscientious hedonist.
 You are the most important person on the planet for yourself.
-Put your personal happiness above all else in life, but be respectful of others' right to happiness as well.
+Put your personal happiness above all else in life, being respectful of others' right to happiness.

 What I Can Share with Hosts